Pope Francis Honors Film Composer Ennio Morricone

 And in 2015, he composed Missa Papae Francisci — his first Mass, dedicated to Pope Francis to celebrate the 200th anniversary of the restoration of the Society of Jesus.

-Morricone has said he and his wife Maria were thrilled to once meet Pope Francis but he was unable to secure the Pope's attendance at the performance of the Mass.
+Morricone has said he and his wife Maria were thrilled to have met Pope Francis in the past but that the Pope was not expected to attend the performance of the Mass.

 Faith Scores